Easily Switch Between Product Types

 Chart

 For your Kubernetes clusters, you can use Helm to manage software packages, which are called charts.
-Helm is to Kubernetes what the apt command is to Ubuntu or what the yum command is to CentOS.
-Helm can quickly search for, download, and install charts.
+Helm is to Kubernetes what apt is to Ubuntu or what yum is to CentOS.
+Helm allows you to quickly search for, download, and install charts.

-Charts are a Helm packaging format.
-It describes only a group of related cluster resource definitions, not a real container image package.
-A Helm chart contains only a series of YAML files used to deploy Kubernetes applications.
+Charts are a packaging format used by Helm.
+They describe a group of related cluster resource definitions, not an actual container image package.
+A Helm chart contains a series of YAML files used to deploy Kubernetes applications.
 You can customize some parameter settings in a Helm chart.
 When installing a chart, Helm deploys resources in the cluster based on the YAML files defined in the chart.
-Related container images are not included in the chart but are pulled from the image repository defined in the YAML files.
+Related container images are not included in the chart.
+They are pulled from the image repository defined in the YAML files.

 Application developers need to push container image packages to the image repository, use Helm charts to package dependencies, and preset some key parameters to simplify application deployment.

-Helm directly installs applications and their dependencies in the cluster based on the YAML files in a chart.
+Application users can use Helm to search for charts and customize parameter settings.
+Helm installs applications and their dependencies in the cluster based on the YAML files in a chart.
 Application users can search for, install, upgrade, roll back, and uninstall applications without defining complex deployment files.

 Feedback